Donnchadh O'Conaill

 'Against Universalism: The Problem of Particularityʼ

-Universalism is the position (or family of positions) that the only fundamental entities are universals: “the world is a construction from, is constituted by, universals” (Armstrong 1989, 73).
-Historically, this view is associated with bundle theories of concrete particulars; more recently, new versions have been proposed on which universals do not constitute concrete particulars but rather are arranged to form the fundamental facts about the world.
-Having clarified what these different versions have in common, I shall outline a new problem for universalism, the problem of particularity: in a world which has only universals as its fundamental entities, why do any particulars exist at all?
-I shall consider some ways in which the universalist might respond to this problem, arguing that none of them are satisfactory.
-There may be other ways in which the universalist can respond, but in any case the problem of particularity stands as a major objection to this position.
+Universalism is the position that the only fundamental entities are universals: “the world is a construction from, is constituted by, universals” (Armstrong 1989, 73).
+I shall outline a new problem for universalism, the problem of particularity: in a world which has only universals as its fundamental entities, why do any particulars exist at all?

 ‘Temporal Modes of Presentation and the Experience of Passage’